Continuous uniform distribution: Occurrence and applications

 The probabilities for uniform distribution function are simple to calculate due to the simplicity of the function form.
 Therefore, there are various applications that this distribution can be used for as shown below: hypothesis testing situations, random sampling cases, finance, etc. Furthermore, generally, experiments of physical origin follow a uniform distribution (e.g. emission of radioactive particles).
-However, it is important to note that in any application, there is the unchanging assumption that the probability of falling in an interval of fixed length is constant.
+However, in any application, there is the unchanging assumption that the probability of falling in an interval of fixed length is constant.

 Economics example for uniform distribution

 In the field of economics, usually demand and replenishment may not follow the expected normal distribution.
 As a result, other distribution models are used to better predict probabilities and trends such as Bernoulli process.
 But according to Wanke (2008), in the particular case of investigating lead-time for inventory management at the beginning of the life cycle when a completely new product is being analyzed, the uniform distribution proves to be more useful.
 In this situation, other distribution may not be viable since there is no existing data on the new product or that the demand history is unavailable so there isn't really an appropriate or known distribution.
 The uniform distribution would be ideal in this situation since the random variable of lead-time (related to demand) is unknown for the new product but the results are likely to range between a plausible range of two values.
 The lead-time would thus represent the random variable.
 From the uniform distribution model, other factors related to lead-time were able to be calculated such as cycle service level and shortage per cycle.
 It was also noted that the uniform distribution was also used due to the simplicity of the calculations.